shubhammgits/AI-chatbot/README.md

 # GeminiAI-chatbot <br>
-Project based on "Integrationg Gemini API keys" or "Using Gemini API key for chatbot!!"
+Project based on "Integrationg Gemini API keys" or "Using Gemini API key for chatbot!!